1

-The lantern gradually rose upward and came to overlook the bustling Nakamise shops.
+The lantern gradually rose upward, coming to overlook the bustling Nakamise shops.

-However, only the lower part of the Large Lantern remained unextinguished.
+However, only the lower part of the large lantern remained unlit.

 2